• Facebook

 13. Get Comfortable

-Overall, you need to feel super comfortable in order to have a good night’s sleep.
 If you find that you’re not sleeping well, it could mean that your mattress or pillow may need to be changed because it doesn’t fit well with your body or it’s getting old.
-I find a memory foam mattress topper really helps make my mattress a lot more comfortable and I usually get a really solid night’s sleep with it.

 If you’re looking for a company mattress, I recommend these mattress companies because you can 100% try them out and see if they’re right for you:

-Another way to get more comfortable and create an optimal sleep environment is to lower your room temperature.
-When the room is too hot, it can be hard to fall asleep and no one wants to toss and turn in a sticky, hot bed!
+When the room is too hot, it can be hard to fall asleep and no one wants to toss and turn in a sticky, hot bed.

 14. Don’t Take Naps